fmuellr/SDG_bioinformatics/Introduction to Bioinformatics.md

 - This will bring up a window where you have three folders, **ephemeral**, **home**, and **projects**.
 Your two most important folders are your **home** and **projects** folders.

 ### Accessing the HDS off campus
-As you might be off campus to do some of this work, you should
+As you might be off campus to do some of this work, you will need access to the Imperial network in order to access the system and use its faciilities.

-### Transferring files using Globus
+While Imperial is rolling out its new **Unified Access**, just use [OpenVPN Connect](https://openvpn.net/client/) instead.
+Download it and follow the instructions.
+When you use it the first time, you will need to download and open the OpenVPN configuration files found [here](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/virtual-private-network-vpn/).
+Under MacOS, click **download the OpenVPN** file.
+Once downloaded, click it and it should open in OpenVPN connect.
+Connect using your college username and password.

-### Transferring files using FileZilla
+### Transferring files between your computer and the HPC cluster

+#### Using Gloubs

+#### Using FileZilla
 > reference to geo transfer.

 ## Programme Installation and Setup